 Source: Vanguard.

-It’s also why our managed service for those investing via our individual savings account (ISA) or personal pension selects funds based on your attitude to risk and rebalances your portfolio to keep you to the right risk level.
-If the mix of shares and bonds in your portfolio drifts by more than 5 percentage points, we’ll rebalance the portfolio back to the target allocation.
-And if you add £100 or more, we’ll invest that new money in the most efficient way.
-For example, if US shares have fallen in valaue, we would buy more US shares with the new money.
-That way, we also maintain the right balance across different regions of the world.
+It’s also why our managed service selects funds based on how you feel about risk and rebalances your portfolio to keep you to the right risk level.
+If the mix of shares and bonds in your portfolio drifts by more than 5 percentage points, we’ll rebalance the portfolio back to the target mix.

 1 Gary P. Brinson, L. Randolph Hood, and Gilbert L. Beebower, 1995.
 "Determinants of portfolio performance."
 Financial Analysts Journal 51(1):133–8.
 (Feature Articles, 1985–1994.)